stephanpieterse/pyblend-animidi/readme.md

 The formation of the actions is pretty much that of the sound.
 prenote -> attack -> note -> (vibrato) -> release

+For non-musical uses, only the note action is required, so you can use that.

 ## Multiple Limbs on Guys
-if you want one guy to do something that looks polyrhythmic (think two handed drumming) it'll be best to map each limb out to a different midi channel and link the actions appropriately.
+If you want one guy to do something that looks polyrhythmic (think two handed drumming) it'll be best to map each limb out to a different midi channel and link the actions appropriately.
+Or for basic stuff you can use cycling objects.

 ## Cycling Objects
 If you want to cycle the actions on a channel between objects, you can enable the cycle sequence parsing.
 This will change which objects is being sent an action, one for each.
 Think alternating drumsticks on a drum.
-If an object is in a cycle sequence, it's normal config channel will be ignored, and it will only be sent data from the sequence channel.
+If an object is in a cycle sequence, it's normal config channel will be ignored, and it will only be sent data from the channel specified in the cycle options.

 ## Notes
 Save a copy of your blend file befire doing anything.
 This is supposed to be non-destructive but I don't know how you'll use it.
 To ensure everything should work fine, in the NLA editor, after creating all your actions, make sure everything has a fake user and is unlinked from the objects.
 All note actions should have atleast 2 keyframes (time-wise), as this prevents odd behaviour with time / scaling.
 They can be one frame apart.
 After the script ran in blender, go to the fcurve window, select all the objects, grab a single handle, move it a bit and then cancel.
-This recalculates the handles. i had a fix but it started deleting keyframes, and there is a fix in the newer versions of blender, but i want to keep it slightly backwards compatible.
+This recalculates the handles.
+I had a fix but it started deleting keyframes, and there is a fix in the newer versions of Blender apparently, but i want to keep it slightly backwards compatible.
-Material and Shapekey actions aren't that obvious to find, but they can be done from the NLA editor or the Outliner.
+Material and Shapekey and some other actions aren't that obvious to find, but they can be done from the NLA editor or the Outliner.
-Shader Nodetrees on materials are a work in progress.

 ## Debugging
 There is very limited error checking currently built into the script, but some sane default values.
 If it's not working, or not as expected, check the following:
-Config file valid syntax
+- Config file valid syntax
-Config file correct naming and structure (Things are case sensitive!)
+- Config file correct naming and structure (Things are case sensitive!)
+- Blender objects and animations exist and have correct names
+- All Blender actions are fake usered and unlinked from objects.
-Blender objects and animations exist and have correct names Blender might also just exit if it ran out of memory.
+- Blender might also just exit if it ran out of memory.

 ## I need more channels!
 If one midi file doesn't have enough channels for you, create another instance with a new config and another midi file containing the rest of the channels.